NWChemEx/WeaklyTypedFloat/docs/source/developer/operations.rst

 the author of Yomm2 appears to be in the process of moving Yomm2 to Boost.
 If we want to consider Yomm2, we should probably wait until it's in Boost, and then use the Boost version.

+For now our solution is to assume that the user of WTF is only supporting a finite set of floating point types and that they know what those types are.
+If that is the case, the user can provide us with the list of types they support when they want to dispatch.
+WTF can then use that list to create a series of ``std::variant`` objects for the operation, use ``std::visit`` to do the multiple dispatch, and then return the result.
+By comparison, the usual ``std::variant`` solution forces the same set of types on all type-erased objects in the hierarchy and on all operations using those types.
+Our solution still allows the objects to erase arbitrary floating point types, but now restricts each execution of an operation to a set of types.
+Of note, each time an operation is invoked it can be invoked with a different set of types.
+Of course, if the held floating-point type is not convertible to one of the types in the set, an exception will be thrown at runtime.